hftf/roirpt/jeff-phrasing/README2.md

 ### Centralize

-Despite the ease of making a GitHub repository, patches to phrasing systems (or even to dictionaries more generally) have often been distributed as file uploads that lack provenance.
+Despite the ease of making a GitHub repository, patches to phrasing systems (or even to dictionaries generally) have often been distributed as file uploads that lack provenance.
 It should be easier to share modifications (and documentations of conflicts) in the form of a separate “userspace” config file or even file footer,